kareemmagdy546/Planning-Poker/README.md

 ## Usage

-1. Enter your @archerirm.com email to join
+1. Enter your email to join (domain restriction configurable via environment variable)
 2. Add stories to estimate
 3. Select a story to begin
 4. Click "Start Estimation" to begin voting